brianvarskonst/wordpress-nonce-oop/README.md

 ## Usage
 ### Example
-I have created a example plugin (`wp-nonce-test-plugin`) to use this nonce manager with an example implementation of `NonceTest.php Class`.
+I have created a example plugin ([wp-nonce-test-plugin](https://github.com/brianvarskonst/wordpress-nonce-oop/blob/master/wp-nonce-test-plugin.php)) to use this nonce manager with an example implementation of [NonceTest](https://github.com/brianvarskonst/wordpress-nonce-oop/blob/master/NonceTest.php) Class`.

 ### The Configuration:
 Wordpress Nonce need an action to find the current action which is secured by a nonce.